Travel.State.Gov > International Travel > Learn About Your Destination > Bulgaria International Travel Information

-Crime: ATM skimming, credit card fraud, and traffic incidents remain the most common threats to U.S. citizens in Bulgaria.
-The majority of incidents involving U.S. citizens are monetary in nature, though incidents of racism, ethnic slurs, and harassment of African-Americans and religious minorities have occurred.
+ATM skimming, credit card fraud, and traffic incidents remain the most common threats to U.S. citizens in Bulgaria.
+Majority of incidents involving U.S. citizens are monetary in nature, though incidents of racism, ethnic slurs, and harassment of African Americans and religious minorities have occurred.
 Report crimes to the police by dialing 112.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Special Circumstances: Bulgaria is still largely a cash economy, especially outside of major cities.

 Corruption remains an important concern of the Bulgarian government.
 You may refer complaints of public corruption by e-mail to the Ministry of Justice at email@example.com or by phone to +359 2 987 0697.
 All grievances must be submitted in the Bulgarian language.